 There are times every year when Hutton House is closed.
 We will tell you through notes and reminders, as well as on our website and social media before these dates so that you can make other plans.
-For example, Hutton House is closed from just before Christmas until just after New Year's.
+For example, Hutton House is closed from just before Christmas until just after New Year's and for 1 week in the summer.